youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.8.0**
+Added an option to remove price if price is zero.

 **Version 1.7.1**
 Alphabetically sort filters - excluded categories from this as that can be controlled via category sort order.